yohi441/mybooksite-demo/README.md

 This project is hosted:
 * google cloud platform

-The link of the app https://booksitedemo.tk/
+The link of the app https://booksitedemo.tk/ <br />
+You can login to test the app using this: <br />
+username: test <br />
+password: testpassword <br />